-So, rather than have to send a nurse to your home, the insurance company can do a comprehensive background check to determine your health and lifestyle risk level.
+So, rather than sending a nurse to your home, the insurance company can conduct a comprehensive background check to determine your health and lifestyle risk level.

 If you qualify for automated underwriting, the underwriter will check with some or all of the following:

 - The Medical Information Bureau (MIB) is a nonprofit organization that maintains a medical and lifestyle information database on individuals who have applied for life, health, or disability insurance.
 Insurance companies can access this database as part of the underwriting process to determine an applicant’s risk of future medical issues.

 - Motor Vehicle Records

 - Credit History

 What are some potential “knockouts” that may disqualify you from being able to qualify for an accelerated life insurance policy?

 Before we list some red flags that would make you ineligible for accelerated underwriting, we must let you know that these rules are general and not universal.